mwcraig/algebra-based-intro/lab-manual.md

 1. a)The best values are |3.2-1.25|=1.97 s apart.
 2. b)The larger uncertainty is 1.9 s.
 3. c)The best values are therefore approximately one error bar apart.
 Applying the rule above, since the values are less than three error bars apart we would say the values are not significantly different, or that they "agree within experimental uncertainty"!
-  - .Are the values 7.210.01 m and 7.290.01 m significantly different?
+  - Are the values 7.210.01 m and 7.290.01 m significantly different?
 Why?
 Sketch the error bars.
-  - .Do the values 0.250.12 m and 0.450.02 m agree within uncertainty?
+  - Do the values 0.250.12 m and 0.450.02 m agree within uncertainty?
 Why?
 Sketch the error bars.

 **Uncertainty in sensor measurements – DONE IN LAB**